 The building is striking thanks to its red-brick facade, which makes it pop among the glass buildings that surround it.
 Tokio Marine Holdings has, however, decided to demolish the building and construct a new one.

-While the fate of the Tokio Marine Nichido Insurance Building has been decided, the one of the famous Nakagin Capsule Tower is hanging by a threat.
+While the fate of the Tokio Marine Nichido Insurance Building was decided quickly, the one of the famous Nakagin Capsule Tower had been hanging by a threat for a long time.
 In April, the owners association got enough votes to sell the land, signaling that the legendary building could be seeing its last days unless there is another action that ends up saving its fate.
+However, Nakgain Capsule Tower ran out of luck, and it was officially announced that the building would be demolished, the demolition process starting in March 2022.

 Nakagin Capsue Tower is a leading example of Japan’s metabolism movement, and it garnered attention and acclaimed since the moment it was built.
 The building has been featureed in movies, and continues to have a strong fanbase both locally and overseas.